cwtsaiai/sno/README.md

     git clone https://github.com/cwtsaiai/sno.git
     ```

-2. To compile and/or recompile the program, change to the directory sno/src/SNO_PSO or sno/src/SNO_DE first and then type
+2. To compile and/or recompile the program, change to the directory sno/src/SNO_DE or sno/src/SNO_PSO first and then type

     ```
     make
     ```

-3. To run the program, say, SNO with PSO, type either
+3. To run the program, say, SNO with DE, type either

     ```
     ./main_snode